 - You will receive a confirmation via email when your submission is received.
 Once your request is processed and approved, we will send a PDF of the letter to you via email.
 If you require a hard copy of the letter, please provide a Federal Express account number to cover the cost of shipping.

-- Please allow one week to receive the visa letter of invite.
+- Please allow one week to receive the visa letter of invitation.

-- Complete one request for each person requiring a Visa Invitation letter.
+- Complete one request for each person requiring a letter of invitation.

-- Obtaining a letter does not guarantee that you will be approved for a visa.
+- Obtaining a letter does not guarantee visa approval.
 The letter is merely supplementary information that explains a visa applicant’s intended purpose to travel.
 U.S. Embassy officers look at the totality of an applicant’s personal situation in determining visa eligibility.

-- If you are unable to obtain a visa, we will issue a full refund without charging the cancellation fee.
+- If you are unable to obtain a visa, we will issue a full refund, less 10% processing fee.

-For questions regarding an invitation letter, contact: Annie Kassel at email@example.com.
+For questions regarding an invitation letter, contact: Jessica Gunderson at firstname.lastname@example.org.